 Complications of Breastfeeding for the Mother

-(See also Overview of the Postdelivery (Postpartum) Period Overview of the Postdelivery (Postpartum) Period The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more .)
+(See also Overview of the Postdelivery (Postpartum) Period Overview of Postpartum Care The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more .)

 Common complications caused by breastfeeding include breast engorgement, sore nipples, plugged milk ducts, mastitis, and anxiety.

 Breast engorgement is painful overfilling of the breasts with milk.
 Engorgement occurs during the early stages of milk production (lactation).
-For ways to relieve symptoms, see Breast engorgement Breast engorgement The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more .
+For ways to relieve symptoms, see Breast engorgement Breast engorgement The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more .

 For sore nipples, the infant's position during breastfeeding should be checked.
 Sometimes the infant draws in a lip and sucks it, which irritates the nipple.
-For ways to prevent and relieve sore nipples, see Breastfeeding Breastfeeding The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more .
+For ways to prevent and relieve sore nipples, see Breastfeeding Breastfeeding The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more .